In this customer-centric world, collecting user feedback is no longer a mere task in customer support team’s backlog.

 You can leverage the opportunity of getting real-time feedback on your product while customers are actually using it.

-That said, in-app user feedback forms should be smartly placed.
-If you bombard your users with numerous questions at the wrong time, it might come across as a bad user experience.
+That said, user feedback forms need to be placed wisely.
+If you bombard your users with numerous questions at the wrong time, you risk giving them a bad experience.

 You should give your users adequate time to evaluate the product before asking for feedback.